hp4k1h5/terminordle/README.md

 This application uses no external database and manages all user and session data in the node runtime memory.
 It currently limits concurrent connections to 1,000, and has other sensible settings for the WebSocketServer that restrict its memory and cpu footprint to (hopefully) the minimum necessary to serve hundreds of clients simultaneously.
 To be determined.
 Currently the security model of the app is to limit user input to session requests, join requests and guesses.
 That's all.
 Outgoing includes session metadata, guesses and error/info messages.

 Client input is validated client side and again server side before being processed.
-The risk of injection exists, but the only user input that should be alba to be printed is a five letter a-zA-Z guess.
-This is checked against wordlists and other must meet other criteria limiting its ability to contain malicious strings.
-Please sumbit an issue or pr if you find security problems.
+The risk of injection exists, but the only user input that should be able to be printed is a five-letter `[a-zA-Z]` guess.
+This is checked against wordlists and must meet other criteria limiting its ability to contain malicious strings.
+Please submit an issue or pr if you find security problems.

+Example:

 ```bash
 yarn serve